piresramon/gpt-4-enem/README.md

 The deprecated ENEM 2022 dataset can be found [here](data/enem/2022.json).

 > [!Warning]
-> We do not recommend using this dataset, since it does not include the images placeholders, textual descriptions.
+> We do not recommend using the deprecated dataset, since it does not include the image placeholders, image paths, and textual descriptions.
 Also, the tables are not well-formatted.

 ## Tasks